emotechlab/sync-client-api/AnimationCurveGeneration/README.md

 This client is intended for people with some familiarity with python.
 If you are unfamiliar with python try out our [web application](https://app.emotech.ai/login-animation?m=signup).

 The `SyncAiAnimationClient` class in `animation_client.py` provides a client for the Emotech Sync AI Platform API to generate csv and fbx animation curve files.
-To generate content using the API a user needs their token, which can be found in the `Log in & Security` section in `Account Settings` on [the website](https://app.emotech.ai/account?tab=Log%20in%20%26%20security)
+To generate content using the API a user needs their token, which can be found in the `Your Token` section in `Account Settings` on [the website](https://app.emotech.ai/account?tab=Profile).

 For a detailed overview of the arguments please see the [API Documentation](https://emotech.gitbook.io/sync.ai-api-documentation-animation/).